LostMa-ERC/pivot-format/docs/configure_project.md

 DB_PASSWORD=password
 ```

-In the [`config.yml`](./config.yml) file, confirm the names of contributors associated with the language corpora of this project.
+In the [`YAML file`](./config/config.yml) in the `config` folder, confirm the names of contributors associated with the language corpora of this project.

 ```yaml
 contributors: